gagolews/stringx/README.md

 > English is the native language for only 5% of the World population.
 > Also, only 17% of us can understand this text.
 Moreover, the Latin alphabet
 > is the main one for merely 36% of the total.
+The early computer era,
-> The early computer era, now a very long time ago, was dominated by the US.
+> now a very long time ago, was dominated by the US.
+Due to the proliferation
-> Due to the proliferation of the internet, smartphones, social media,
+> of the internet, smartphones, social media, and other technologies and media,
-> and other technologies and media, this is no longer the case.
+> this is no longer the case.
+This package replaces base R string functions
-> This package replaces base R string functions with ones that fully support
+> with ones that fully support the Unicode standards related to natural
-> the Unicode standards related to natural language processing.
+> language and date-time processing.
 Thanks to
 > [ICU (International Components for Unicode)](http://site.icu-project.org/)
 > and [*stringi*](https://stringi.gagolewski.com/),
 > they are fast, reliable, and portable across different platforms.